 - Your attendance is critical.
 I cannot help you if you are not present. - Attendance is taken daily.
 I reserve the right to drop you after 3 or more absences. - You are expected to attend all classes and be on time.
-If you are more than 10 minutes late or if you leave in the middle of my lecture, it is counted as an absence.
+If you are more than 15 minutes late or if you leave in the middle of my lecture, it is counted as an absence.
 Arriving late to class or leaving the classroom in the middle of lecture is disrespectful and disruptive to your classmates and professor.
-Unless prior arrangement is made with me, I might drop students who arrive late or leave early three or more times.
+Unless prior arrangement is made with me, I might drop students who arrive late or leave early three or more times. - If you completely filled out all the lecture notes and finished all the problems in the worksheets for the sections that we cover for the day, you can leave early (after showing me your work) with no penalty.